airbytehq/airbyte/docs/using-airbyte/core-concepts/readme.md

 - **Full Refresh | Append:** Sync all records from the source and add them to the destination without deleting any data.
 This creates a historical copy of all records each sync.
 - **Incremental Sync | Append:** Sync new records from the source and add them to the destination without deleting any data.
 This enables efficient historical tracking over time of data.
 - **Incremental Sync | Append + Deduped:** Sync new records from the source and add them to the destination.
 Also provides a de-duplicated view mirroring the state of the stream in the source.
 This is the most common replication use case.

+Read more about each [sync mode](using-airbyte/core-concepts/sync-modes) and how they differ.

 ## Normalization